Sparsa/bhim/Readme.txt

 # RUNNING BHIM:

-The benchmark examples published in the paper are stored in the directory called "Benchmarks in Paper."
+The benchmark examples published in the paper are stored in the directory called "Benchmarks in Paper".
 The benchmarks are of two types, Timed and unTimed.
 They are stored under two separate directories under "Benchmarks in Paper" directory named "Timed" and "unTimed" respectively.

 BHIM can be executed as follows:

 $ cd PATH_TO_BHIM_BINARY
 $ ./bhim -h HOLE_BOUND -x INPUT_FILE

 The command line parameter "-h HOLE_BOUND" is the maximum hole bound allowed, and the "-x INPUT_FILE" is the path to the Multistack Pushdown Automata (timed or un-timed) for which we want to check emptiness/reachability.
 Both of the parameters are required.
 The input format is UPPAAL compatible, i.e., the Multistack Pushdown Automata is drawn in UPPAAL and saved as a ".xml" file.
-Note that UPPAAL can not handle stack operations; hence we use the synchronization parameters of UPPAAL to denote stack operations.
+Note that, UPPAAL can not handle stack operations; hence we use the synchronization parameters of UPPAAL to denote stack operations.

+To make easy execution each benchmark files, we added a script called "run.sh" to each benchmark directory.
+The parameters are already given in the scripts and just running it will give you the respective row of the tables presented in the paper.

+For example, if you want to run the "Bluetooth" benchmark, you need to first go to "Timed" or "unTimed" directory under the "Benchmarks of Paper" directory.
+Then go to "Bluetooth" directory and run the scripts.
+The direction is given as follows,
+    $ cd ${EXTRACTED_DIR}/bhim/Benchmarks in Paper/Timed
+    $ cd Bluetooth
+    $ sh run.sh

+P.S Make sure you have built bhim following the instructions above and the executable "bhim" is there in the "build" directory.

 # GENERATING TABLES:
-To quickly reproduce the results in the paper, we created a directory named "All" under the "Benchmarks in Paper" directory.
-Under this directory, we created two folders for "timed" and "untimed" benchmarks.
-Each such directory contains a shell script named "GenerateTable.sh."
+To quickly reproduce the results in the paper, we created a shell script under "timed" and "untimed" directories named "GenerateTable.sh".
 The shell script assumes the existence of "build" directory and "bhim" executable inside it.
 So before running the scripts make sure that the "build" directory exists and "bhim" executable built following the "BUILD BHIM" section.

-You can run the shell script from the directory (e.g. /bhim/Benchmarks in Paper/All/timed) as follows:
+You can run the shell script from the directory (e.g. ${EXTRACTED_DIR}/bhim/Benchmarks in Paper/Timed or ${EXTRACTED_DIR}/bhim/Benchmarks in Paper/unTimed) as follows:
     $ sh GenerateTable.sh
 this should produce the table for untimed and timed experiments, respectively.